Red Light Therapy for Pain: The Safe and Effective Solution for All Kinds of Aches

 Some in the medical community have begun using the term nociplastic pain to refer to functional or primary pain, as it considers that there is a pathophysiological explanation, namely that it arises from altered nociceptive pain.
 This change in terminology can be empowering to patients who often feel that they’ve been tossed into the catch-all drawer of pain diagnoses.

 It’s important to remember that there is considerable overlap between these pain categories, often resulting in complex combinations of both diagnoses and treatments.

 Common Pain Conditions

 Listing pain conditions is complicated, as there are innumerable illnesses and disorders for which pain is a secondary symptom.
 But for our purposes, namely how red light therapy can treat pain, we’ve compiled a short list of some of the most common conditions that cause pain.
-Click the link to jump to the clinically-proven benefits of red light therapy for each condition.
+We'll come back to this and the clinically-proven benefits of red light therapy for each later on.

 - Rheumatoid arthritis

 - Cancer pain